microsoft/playwright/docs/src/api/class-elementhandle.md

 If the target element is not an `<input>`, `<textarea>` or `[contenteditable]` element, this method throws an error.
 However, if the element is inside the `<label>` element that has an associated [control](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/control), the control will be filled instead.

-To send fine-grained keyboard events, use [`method: ElementHandle.type`].
+To send fine-grained keyboard events, use [`method: Keyboard.type`].

 ### param: ElementHandle.fill.value
 * since: v1.8